joshuaglenen/Cam-Monitor/README.md

 <li> The design of a 2 axis rotating hd camera paired to a portable tablet monitor </li>
 <li> Design documents illustrating the block diagram, circuit, pcb layout, and bill of materials </li>

-# Monitor prototype using commmercial rtsp camera
+# Monitor Prototype using Commmercial RTSP Camera
 This setup turns an Orange Pi Zero 3 into a dedicated baby monitor viewer with optional motion and audio detection, using a commercial RTSP-capable IP camera.

-The Orange Pi runs Debian Xfce, displays the camera feed full-screen on an external HDMI monitor, and can optionally run OpenCV-based detection in the background.
+The Orange Pi runs Debian Xfce, displays the camera feed full-screen on an external HDMI monitor, and can optionally run OpenCV-based detection in the background (just sends a terminal message for now but can be altered to send a phone notification/text with an external app or paid service).
-Power for both the SBC and monitor comes from a USB wall charger.

 ### Tested configuration:
   <li>Video latency: ~500 ms </li>